Operator dynamics in Floquet many-body systems: Introduction

-Our use of the term {Thouless time} deserves discussion, since it and the term {Thouless energy} for its reciprocal have been employed in a variety of contexts.
+Our use of the term {Thouless time} deserves discussion, since it and the term {Thouless energy} for its reciprocal have been employed in a variety of contexts, and with definitions and interpretations that are not in all cases equivalent.
 As originally introduced in discussions of single-particle models for disordered conductors \cite{Thouless_77}, the terms have both a dynamical significance (as the time for a particle to diffuse over a distance set by the system size) and a spectral significance (as the energy scale below which eigenvalue correlations match the predictions of random matrix theory \cite{Altshuler_86}).
-In many-body systems the terms have been used in both in a spectral sense \cite{Bertrand_Anomalous_2016,Chan_Spectral_2018,Garratt_Local_2021,Sierant_Thouless_2020} and a dynamical sense \cite{Serbyn_Thouless_2017,Sonner_Thouless_2021} but the link between the two has been unclear.
-A key result of the current work is to elucidate the relation between these scales.
+In many-body systems the terms have also been used in both in a spectral sense \cite{Bertrand_Anomalous_2016,Chan_Spectral_2018,Friedman_Spectral_2019,Schiulaz_19,Santos_19,Garratt_ManyBody_2021,Sierant_Thouless_2020,Sonner_Thouless_2021} and a dynamical sense \cite{Serbyn_Thouless_2017,Santos_19,Sonner_Thouless_2021} but we believe that the link between the two has been unclear.
+A key result of the current work is to elucidate the connection between these scales.
 We will identify a Thouless time in three different settings: the dynamics of individual operators; the behaviour of the PSFF; and the behaviour of the SFF.
-These are linked by the fact that the PSFF and SFF can be obtained as sums over autocorrelation functions of operators.
+These are related by the fact that the PSFF and SFF can be obtained as sums over autocorrelation functions of operators \cite{Cotler_Chaos_2017,Gharibyan_Onset_2018}.
 In all three settings the Thouless time has a dynamical significance, while in the third it also has a spectral significance.
+Under this relation between correlation functions and the SFF, the tail or asymmetric peak in autocorrelation functions at intermediate times is the source of deviations of the SFF from random matrix behaviour, identified recently in ergodic, spatially extended many-body systems \cite{Chan_Spectral_2018,Friedman_Spectral_2019,Braun_Transition_2020,Garratt_Local_2021}.